anorangefalcon/WisdomLoop/README.md

 This system enables an AI receptionist for a salon to handle customer inquiries and, when it encounters questions it cannot answer, escalate them to a human supervisor.
 The supervisor can provide answers through a web interface, which are then stored in a knowledge base for future use.

+**_LiveKit's JS SDK is still in beta & has alot of issues as they have mentioned in their documentation.
+This project is a proof of concept and not production ready yet._**

 ### Key Features

 - **LiveKit-powered AI Agent**: Voice-based AI receptionist with natural language processing capabilities